 Interpreter design

-Our current version of JipdaSlicer deals with conditional statements very well.
+Our current version of JipdaSlicer correctly deals with conditional statements.
 Next step we will extend JipdaSlicer to process more syntax structure, such as loop statement like while, for.
 It is not difficult to accomplish such an extension.
-The general pattern of searching data and control dependenc-es also fits for loop statement.
-What we need to do is to design a compone-nt in the interpreter to handle the syntax structure of loop statement, like what we did for if-else statement.
+The general patterns of searching data and control dependences also fit for loop statements.
+What remains to be done is to design a component in the interpreter to handle the syntax structure of loop statement, similar to what we did for if-else statement.

 Distributed code